Andreas Eriksson (footballer)

-Andreas "Ante" Eriksson (born 3 November 1981) is a retired Swedish football player who played as an offensive midfielder or as a forward.
+Andreas "Ante" Eriksson (born 3 November 1981) is a Swedish retired football player who played as an offensive midfielder or as a forward.

 Eriksson grew up in Sundbyberg, Sweden with IFK Viksjö as his home team.
 He has also played for FC Väsby United, AIK Fotboll and IK Sirius.
 He scored his first goal for AIK in the premiere against Sundsvall.
 In 2007, Eriksson scored 5 goals and 5 assists in 26 matches for Sirius.
 His strength as a football player is his ability to hold the ball and his inside game.

 He is 186 cm tall and weighs 86 kg.